Kōki (model): Career

 Prior to debuting professionally, Kōki had written three songs for her mother Shizuka Kudo's album, Rin, in 2017, as well as for Mika Nakashima.
-In May 2018, Koki debuted as a model, appearing in the July 2018 issue of Elle Japon.
+In May 2018, Kōki debuted as a model, appearing in the July 2018 issue of Elle Japon.
 Kōki has also appeared on covers for fashion magazines such as Numéro Tokyo, Grazia China, Nylon Japan, and Vivi.
 In August 2018, she became Japan's youngest ambassador for the luxury brand Bulgari.
 In October 2018, Kōki appeared in her first commercial, endorsing products from Otsuka Pharmaceutical.

-In 2019, Kōki appeared as a featured artist on Daichi Miura's song, "Katasumi", which was used as the opening theme song to the television drama Hakui no Senshi.
-Kōki also wrote the song.
+In 2019, Kōki wrote and appeared as a featured artist on Daichi Miura's song, "Katasumi", which was used as the opening theme song to the television drama Hakui no Senshi.
 Kōki made her runway debut at the 2019 Paris Fashion Week, representing Chanel.
 In 2019, she appeared in the music video of the song "Eternal Love" by Kris Wu as the love interest.
 In 2022, she starred in the Japanese horror film Ox-Head Village.